ojas1542/Document-Compressor/LZ-78Compression/README.md

 # Purpose

-This program will compress a given text file or text input using LZ-78 algorithm.
+This program will compress a text file using LZ-78 algorithm.
 It will also display compression statistics.
-Uses BitVectors and Tries.

 # Building